fooplugins/remove-xmlrpc-pingback-ping/README.md

 How To Test Your Site?
 ----------------------

-You can easily test your site to see if you are open to this vulnerability:
+You can easily test your site to see if you are open to this vulnerability.
+Follow these steps and replace `http://YOUR-SITE-URL.com` with the URL of your site:

 1. Install the Chrome extension [PostMan](http://www.getpostman.com/)
 2. As your request URL, enter `http://YOUR-SITE-URL.com/xmlrpc.php`